dogweather/forkful/content/en/c/strings/deleting-characters-matching-a-pattern.md

   \ about removing all instances of certain characters that fit predefined criteria.\u2026"
 lastmod: '2024-03-13T22:45:00.497503-06:00'
 model: gpt-4-0125-preview
-summary: "Deleting characters matching a specific pattern from strings in C is about\
-  \ removing all instances of certain characters that fit predefined criteria.\u2026"
+summary: Deleting characters matching a specific pattern from strings in C is about removing all instances of certain characters that fit predefined criteria.
 title: Deleting characters matching a pattern
 weight: 5
 ---